Vincent Wardell: Business ventures

 Like his grandfather, William Wardell, Vincent was a prodigious worker, anxious to get ahead and make a name in professional circles.
 Wardell gained a Bachelor of Science degree in 1926 from his time at university and began operating as a metallurgist, sharing rooms in Collins Street, Melbourne with his brother Joseph, a respected wool buyer.
 The position was short lived and by 1930 he and his brother Gerald had moved to Tasmania to work in a zinc factory.
 In 1931 he moved to New South Wales and began work at the Lysaght works in Newcastle now known as Lysaght.

 As a manager with Lysaght, Wardell formed a business partnership with Evelyn Owen to develop a lightweight submachine gun for the Australian Army, the Owen gun.

 Later life

 Wardell was twice married.
 In 1933 he wed Phyllis Sydney Wansey at Newcastle, but was divorced in 1952.
-Margaret Florence Lord, a well known interior designer, was to become his second wife in 1955.
+Margaret Florence Lord, a well known interior designer, became his second wife in 1955.
 Throughout his later life Wardell maintained a keen interest in business affairs until his death in 1990.